Program and courses Sociology: Politics, Policy and Society in Comparative Perspective

 Master's thesis

 Throughout the program, you participate in the Master's Seminar Sociology, which prepares you for writing your thesis by training you in academic and research skills.
-In the first block, you will

-- Preferably, your Master's thesis has a strong link with the departmental research program.
+• Preferably, your Master's thesis has a strong link with the departmental research program.

-Examples of Master's thesis subjects:
+Examples of Master's theses:

 Please note: programs are subject to change.
 We advise you to look up the current program in OSIRIS Student at the start of the year.